psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 "As wele as we may.
 "J held yt for the best trewly
 "For youre mete is all redy,
-"I hope to youre paye."
+"J hope to youre paye."

 "J asent," seyd he tho,
 And jn with hyr he gan goo,